Doth-J/node-red-contrib-json-logic/README.md

   ![RuleModeEdit](https://github.com/Doth-J/node-red-contrib-json-logic/blob/master/docs/rule_mode_edit.png)

 Same is true for when using the logic node in the `operator` mode.
-The `Rule(s)` property transforms to `Operation(s)` property and a **non** logical operation is expected in the input field
+The `Rule(s)` property transforms to `Operation(s)` property and a **non** logical operation is expected in the input field.

   ![OperatorModeEdit](https://github.com/Doth-J/node-red-contrib-json-logic/blob/master/docs/operator_mode_edit.png)

   ## Check please? :receipt:
-  In the edit dialog of the logic node there is a property called `Checkpoint`, the button next to it can be clicked to set the node to append information to the `msg.check` field about the logic rule or operation used..
+  In the edit dialog of the logic node there is a property called `Checkpoint`, the button next to it can be clicked to set the node to append checkpoint event information to the `msg.checkpoints` field about the logic rule or operation used.

   ### Rule Mode output with Checkpoint set to "`Append Check`":
   ```json